A.1 Book with confidence COVID-19 2021

-Louie Spence Masterclass do have videographers and photographers at each event filming or taking photographs of the participants and spectators to use for promotional use on the website www.louiespencemasterclass.com and across Louie Spences Social media channels.
+Louie Spence Masterclass does have videographers and photographers at each event filming or taking photographs of the participants and spectators to use for promotional use on the website www.louiespencemasterclass.com and across Louie Spences Social media channels.

-If any parent, guardian or family members that are present at any masterclass don’t wish their child or themselves to be filmed or photographed, please see a member of the Louie Spence Masterclass team when you check-in for your masterclass, If this is not made aware to a member of our team, by you agreeing to these terms and conditions you give us prior consent to filming and photography as set out in our policy for safeguarding of children below.
+If any parent, guardian, or family members that are present at any masterclass don’t wish their child or themselves to be filmed or photographed, please see a member of the Louie Spence Masterclass team when you check-in for your masterclass, If this is not made aware to a member of our team, by you agreeing to these terms and conditions you give us prior consent to filming and photography as set out in our policy for safeguarding of children below.

-Parents, guardians or family members may often want to celebrate the achievements of their child/children by taking photographs or films.
+Parents, guardians, or family members may often want to celebrate the achievements of their child/children by taking photographs or films.

-This section of the policy will help to ensure that all necessary steps are taken to protect children and young people from the inappropriate use of their images in resources and media publications, on the internet and elsewhere.
+This section of the policy will help to ensure that all necessary steps are taken to protect children and young people from the inappropriate use of their images in resources and media publications, on the internet, and elsewhere.